Fight like a Woman: Domestic Violence and Female Judges in Brazil: Consequences of the Gender Conviction-Rate Gap

 In our context, the outcome-based test consists of reestimating Equations \eqref{EqDV} and \eqref{EqDVComparable} using the appeal and reversal indicators as outcome variables and a subsample containing only cases with a conviction ruling at the trial phase.
 Intuitively, if female judges are biased against domestic violence defendants, they will convict ``less guilty'' defendants, i.e., cases with weaker evidence against the defendants.
 As a result, these less grounded convictions will lead to more appeals and reversals.
 In other words, bias against domestic violence defendants will lead to higher appeals and reversal rates in cases that were convicted by a female judge in comparison with cases that were convicted by a male judge.\footnote{Our outcome-based test avoids the inframarginality problem typical of this method because, due to the random assignment of judges within court districts, the distributions of case complexity and evidence quality are the same for cases with female and male judges.} If we find that female judges' appeals and reversal rates are less than or equal to their male peers' rates when we condition on convicted cases, then we may conclude that female judges (i) are not biased against domestic violence defendants and (ii) are providing sufficiently strong arguments in their conviction rulings.

-The estimates in Panel B of Table \ref{TabAppeals} suggest that female judges' appeals and reversal rates are similar to those of their male peers after conditioning on convicted cases.
-In particular, the coefficients associated with ``female'' in Columns (1) and (2) and ``DV $\times$ Fem'' in Columns (3), (4) and (6) are not statistically significant.
-Only the $\beta_{3}$ coefficient in Column (5) is statistically significant at the 10\% level, suggesting that female judges' appeals rate for domestic violence cases is lower than their male peers' rate.
-Combining all these estimates, we do not reject the null hypothesis that female judges are unbiased against domestic violence defendants and are providing sufficiently strong arguments in their conviction rulings.
+{ The estimates in Panel B of Table \ref{TabAppeals} suggest that female judges' appeals and reversal rates are similar to those of their male peers after conditioning on convicted cases.
+In particular, the coefficients associated with ``female'' in Columns (1) and (2) and ``DV $\times$ Fem'' in Columns (3), (4), and (6) are not statistically significant, and the coefficients in Columns (3) and (4) are very small.
+The only statistically significant coefficient, ``DV $\times$ Fem'' in Column (5), is negative, pointing in the opposite direction of what would be expected if female judges were biased against domestic violence defendants.
+Combining all these estimates, we do not reject the null hypothesis that female judges are unbiased against domestic violence defendants and are providing sufficiently strong arguments in their conviction rulings.}

 Lastly, the results in both panels of Table \ref{TabAppeals} suggest that the forces driving the gender appeal-rate and reversal-rate gaps upwards and downwards compensate each other.
 In other words, even though female judges are stricter than male judges when analyzing domestic violence cases, their likelihood of being appealed or reversed is less than or equal to the probabilities of their male peers.
 In the next section, we investigate whether differences in judges' behavior when organizing their court's work or writing their rulings may explain these results.